Open-QKD-Network/cqptoolkit/Coding.md

 ## Testing

-An effective approach to writing software is to start with tests which perform the steps you require, at firt these steps will fail, the code is then written to fulfill the requirements of the test.
+An effective approach to writing software is to start with tests which perform the steps you require, at first these steps will fail, the code is then written to fulfil the requirements of the test.
 The code can then be written very efficiently and makes you think about what interface/requirements your class will have.
 When creating the QTunnel classes, the following test was first created to outline what the class should do:

 ```cpp